-Heat a non stick pan with ghee and then add the jaggary to mix well.
+Heat a nonstick pan with ghee and then add the jaggery to mix well.

-Let it cook for 5 mins until the jaggary is melted and starts leaving on the side.
+Let it cook for 5 mins until the jaggery is melted and starts leaving on the side.

-Now add the dry fruits to the jaggary mix.
-Let it stand for few mins.
+Now add the dry fruits to the jaggery mix.
+Let it stand for a few mins.